Seven Tips for Newly Independent Financial Advisors

 That said, having a schedule doesn’t mean you can’t take off Thursday afternoons to watch your kid’s ballgame!
 Scheduling personal time is equally important as scheduling work time – and it’s one of the key perks of being the boss.

 Keeping a schedule will help you to manage your daily life without losing track of that “big picture”.

-Leaving the corporate world for self employment often means a more personal and casual working environment than what you have been accustomed to.
-Although your working environment may be less corporate it should not mean less professional.
+Leaving the corporate world for self employment often means a more personal and casual working environment than what you might be accustomed to.
+Although your working environment may be less corporate, it should not be less professional.